dy-sh/obsidian-unique-attachments/README.md

 # Unique attachments

+> For now, the plugin is only compatible with standard markdown links.
+Wikilinks are not supported.

 This plugin renames attachments, making their names unique.
 A hash function (MD5) is used to generate the filename, so the filename is indeed unique.